Koromix/rygel/doc/functions.md

 ### C-like prototypes

-You can declare functions using simple C-like prototype strings, as shown below:
+If you prefer, you can declare functions using simple C-like prototype strings, as shown below:

 ```js
 const printf = lib.func('int printf(const char *fmt, ...)');
 const atoi = lib.func('int atoi(string)'); // The parameter name is not used by Koffi, and optional
 ```

+You can use `()` or `(void)` for functions that take no argument.

 ## Synchronous calls

 By default, calling a C function happens synchronously.

 Most architectures only support one procedure call standard per process.
-The 32-bit x86 platform is an exception to this, and Koffi support several standards:
+The 32-bit x86 platform is an exception to this, and Koffi supports several x86 conventions:

  Convention   | Classic form                  | Prototype form | Description
 ------------- | ----------------------------- | -------------- | -------------------------------------------------------------------